• Courses

 I am going to pass two parameters, menu_item_url, and menu_item_name.
 I made these parameter names up, and you can do it too.

-If you want to send more parameters, you are free to include up to 25 custom parameters with a single event.
+If you want to send more parameters, you are free to do that.
+You can send up to 25 parameters with a single event.

 Assign the previously created Just Links trigger to this tag and save it.